 Removing A Cassette

-To remove a bike cassette, all you need are a few tools.
+To remove a bike cassette, all you need are a few Bike Cassette Removal Tools.

 It may seem like rocket science if you’ve never done it before but this guide will surely make the process easier and faster.